Running shoes can make or break your run, therefore it’s important to take a more critical look at what shoe best fits your needs.

-Instead of taking hours to research what pair of shoes fits your lifestyle, we’ve compiled a list of the best running shoes that tackle ice and snow while highlighting the best qualities of each brand to get you the best start.
+To help you avoid spending hours researching what shoe fits your lifestyle, we’ve compiled a list of the best running shoes that tackle ice and snow, while highlighting the qualities of each brand that will give you the best start.

 Top 3 Best and Favorites

-These shoes guarantee to keep your feet dry by using Gore-Tex membranes that protect your feet from moisture without restricting air circulation; a feature that’s important if you’re going to be running in wet, icy, and chilly conditions.
+These shoes guarantee to keep your feet dry by using a Gore-Tex membrane that protects your feet from water without restricting air circulation; an important feature if you’re going to be running in wet, icy, and chilly conditions.

-Two rubber compounds are utilized for the outsole, both thick enough to protect the shoe from more aggressive wear and tear which extends their use far longer than most brands.
-The outsole provides added cushioning, but also delivers a notable thickness that provides a movement-friendly experience.
+Two rubber compounds comprise the outsole, both thick enough to protect the shoes from more aggressive wear and tear.
+This extends their use far longer than shoes of most other brands.
+The outsole provides added cushioning but also delivers a notable thickness for a movement-friendly experience.

 2. ON Cloudventure Waterproof

-As the name indicates, this shoe is waterproof thanks to the integration of the ON Membrane.
-This is a flexible material that’s rated at the highest grade of waterproofing while still accommodating airflow in the foot chamber.
-The toe box is spacious enough to handle toe-splaying during runs and is capped with a protective shield to negate severe impact with debris.
+As the name indicates, this shoe is waterproof thanks to its unique ON Membrane.
+This is flexible material is rated at the highest grade of waterproofing while still allowing for airflow throughout the upper.

-The ON Cloudventure is equipped with a grip-rubber technology that keeps abrasion to a minimal while its traction patterns allow the runner to receive the most control on any surface.
+The ON Cloudventure is equipped with a grip-rubber technology that’s durable.
+Its traction patterns provide the runner with control on any surface.

-- Stays cool and dry despite wet surfaces.
+- Stays cool and dry on wet surfaces

-- Consumers felt they were able to adapt to the shoe quickly.
+- Consumers felt able to quickly adapt to the shoe

-- May not be as breathable as advertised.
+- May not be as breathable as ON believes they are

 3. Inov-8 Roclite 315 GTX